Air Compressor Leaking Air? 5 Quick Fixes

 5. Apply Sealants or Epoxy for Minor Tank Leaks

-For very small pinholes or minor surface corrosion leaks on the air tank (not structural cracks), a high-strength epoxy designed for metal, such as JB Weld, can offer a quick, temporary fix.
-First, thoroughly clean and rough up the area around the leak with sandpaper or steel wool.
-Mix the epoxy according to the instructions and apply a generous, even layer over the leak, extending about half an inch in all directions.
-Allow it to cure completely before repressurizing the tank.
-While effective for small issues, a compromised tank with significant rust or structural damage should always be replaced for safety.
+For very small pinholes or minor surface corrosion leaks on the air tank (not structural cracks), a high-strength epoxy like JB Weld can offer a quick, temporary fix.
+Thoroughly clean and rough up the area with sandpaper.
+Mix and apply a generous, even layer over the leak, extending about half an inch in all directions.
+Allow it to cure completely before repressurizing.
+A compromised tank with significant rust or structural damage should always be replaced for safety.

 Technician tightening a loose fitting on an air compressor pipe to prevent air leakageTechnician tightening a loose fitting on an air compressor pipe to prevent air leakage